mscwilson/mscwilson.github.io/README.md

 * Add projects - as Bootstrap cards maybe.
 Links to github and live project if possible.
 Click through to individual project pages
 * Make individual project pages

-* Change pagination to 10 posts per page
 * DRY out the CSS?
-* Pick out nicer syntax highlighting themes, probably need light and dark ones
+* Choose nicer syntax highlighting themes, probably need light and dark ones
+* Add share buttons (twitter, fb, linkedin)
+* Add previous/next at the bottom of single posts and projects
 * Consider using background images or gradients so it looks less flat
 * Only show the RSS link if it's a desktop browser.
 Show "All posts" on mobile?
 * Add a nice table of tag frequencies and other polish to tags page